Jump to topic

 Scaling and root planing involves the removal of plaque and calculus (hardened plaque) above and below the gumline.

 Crowns are placed over chipped, broken, or damaged teeth.
-They protect weak teeth, typically caused by severe decay.
+They can also cover weak teeth, typically caused by severe decay.

 Inlays and onlays are indirect restorations, which means they are made outside of the mouth in a dental laboratory.
 They are typically used when a patient’s cavity is too large for a filling.